How Long Does a Yeast Infection Last

 Practice Good Hygiene

 Good hygiene is essential in preventing yeast infections.
 Make sure to keep the genital area clean and dry.
 After using the bathroom, wipe from front to back to avoid spreading bacteria from the anus to the vagina.
-Avoid using scented products, such as soaps and sprays, which can irritate the vagina and increase the risk of infection.
+Avoid using scented products, such as soaps and sprays, which can irritate the vulva and increase the risk of infection.

 Wear Cotton Underwear